 Colour correcting techniques are used by professional makeup artists, don’t be intimidated!
 These techniques can be used by the average everyday women too.

 One of the most common concerns I hear from people about colour correcting is that they will need to wear more makeup with it.
 Wrong, wrong and wrong!
 As someone who doesn’t like layering, colour correcting actually helps me use less foundation and concealer.

 Mastering colour correcting won’t take you long once you understand the theory behind it and how it works.
 By the end of this post, you will be a pro at colour correcting!

 Disclaimer: As an Amazon Associate I earn from qualifying purchases on Amazon and other affiliate programs.
 This means on some purchases, I make a commission.
 It doesn’t mean you spend more, it simply allows me to keep this blog going!

 What is Colour Correcting?

 Here’s a little art lesson, ooh it feels nostalgic!
 Each colour on the colour wheel has a complementary colour.
 Complementary colours are the colours that are most contrasting from one another.
 The most contrasting colours sit directly opposite each other on the colour wheel.
-They balance each other out, when used correctly they look amazing together, and when used incorrectly they look horrendous.
+They balance each other out, when used correctly, they look amazing together, and when misused, they look horrendous.